elinoyam/CPP_OOP_Exercise/README.md

 about all the parties and citizens running in the election and about all the legitimate votes received during the election round.

-In the project, care must be taken to check the legality of each action in the main menu and to address any errors that may arise.
+In the project, we must check the legality of each action in the main menu and to address any errors that may arise.